Garrakx/Custom-Regions/README.md

 * Thumbnails should be much crisper and load faster.
 * CRS will log which rooms are unbaked when loading a region.
 * When using debug mode FULL, a new button will appear in the CRS menu to wipe save progress.
+* CRS will track pack downloads and display them on the browser.
+The count is updated daily.

 #### Fixes